 Lachlan has a Bachelor of Economics and a Bachelor of Arts from the University of Adelaide and is studying a Master of Laws at ANU.

 Jonathan is a public servant and lawyer specialising in public and international law, with a focus on the Australian application of international refugee and human rights law.
 He has held both legal and policy roles in several Federal Government agencies, working on high profile litigation on behalf of the Commonwealth including in international arbitrations.

 Jonathan is currently working in the Executive Branch in the Department of Health.
 He holds a Bachelor of Science (Hons) and a Bachelor of Laws from the University of Adelaide, and is currently studying toward a Master of Laws (International) at the Australian National University.
 Jonathan has previously volunteered as a Humanitarian Law Volunteer at the ACT Chapter of the Australian Red Cross, and was Partnership Development Manager at TEDxCanberra in 2013 and 2014.

 Joshua Drummond – Secretary

 Joshua has worked in the Australian Public Service for over nine years and moved through numerous roles in social policy, service delivery and budgeting.
-He currently works for Department of Finance in the Budget and Financial Reporting Group as an budget adviser for social services policy.
+He currently works for the Department of Finance in the Budget and Financial Reporting Group as a budget adviser for social services policy.
 Passionate about the personal development of young professionals, he has been President of the Young Professionals Network committee for the Institute of Public Administration Australia and currently heads the Young Leaders Network within the Department of Finance.
 Joshua coaches and mentors young professionals and has assisted with the development of many leadership programs.